-If you are concerned that a vulnerable adult is being neglected, bullied, abused or harassed you can tell a member of your support team, the Project Manager, the Police if criminal activity is taking place, the SMaRT team (who can also contact NCHA’s Care and Support duty manager) and the local authority safeguarding team.
+If you are concerned that a vulnerable adult is being neglected, bullied, abused or harassed you can tell a member of your support team, the project manager, the police if criminal activity is taking place, the Customer Wellbeing team (who can also contact NCHA’s Care and Support Duty Manager) and the local authority safeguarding team.

 When you have told a member of your support team about abuse and if you are still not happy afterwards, talk to the manager or someone else who can help you report this.
-If the abuse is from a member of staff, tell another member of staff, the manager’s manager or the SMaRT service.
+If the abuse is from a member of the support team, tell another member of the support team, the manager’s manager or the Customer Wellbeing service.

 Your rights and responsibilities

 - Be honest about issues affecting you so we can give the right support to meet your needs